spryker-sdk/composer-constrainer/README.md

 vendor/bin/console code:constraint:modules -d
 ```

-With this command no changes will be made in the composer.json.
+With this command no changes will be made to the `composer.json`.
+Use `-v` to see version details.

 The return code of this command is either `0` (success) or `1` (error, some constraints need to be changed).

 This is the recommended hook for your CI system.